Volume 18, Issue 2 (5-2026) jorar 2026, 18(2): 72-80 | Back to browse issues page

 Assistant Professor, Department of Geography and Urban Planning, Islamic Azad University, Islamshahr Branch, Tehran, Iran

-INTRODUCTION: Due to high population density, physical deterioration, inadequate infrastructure, and limited access to public services, dilapidated urban fabrics are highly vulnerable to environmental hazards.
-This study aims to analyze the role of crisis management in mitigating environmental risks in these areas and to propose a strategic model for enhancing urban resilience.
+INTRODUCTION: Dilapidated urban fabrics, characterized by high population density, physical deterioration, inadequate infrastructure, and limited access to essential public services, are particularly vulnerable to environmental hazards.
+This study aims to examine the role of crisis management in mitigating environmental risks in such areas and to propose a strategic model for enhancing urban resilience.

-METHODS: This qualitative study employed an inductive content analysis approach within a systematic review framework.
-Approximately 150 primary scientific sources and documents published between 2000 and 2025 were reviewed, resulting in the selection of 58 key sources.
-Data analysis was conducted through three sequential stages—open, axial, and selective coding—using MAXQDA software.
-This process yielded 245 initial codes, which were subsequently organized into 11 axial categories and three overarching dimensions.
+METHODS: This qualitative study was conducted using an inductive content analysis approach within a systematic review framework.
+Approximately 150 scientific sources and documents published between 2000 and 2025 were initially reviewed, of which 58 key sources were selected based on relevance and quality criteria.
+Data were analyzed using MAXQDA software through three sequential stages: open, axial, and selective coding.
+This process resulted in the identification of 245 initial codes, which were subsequently organized into 11 axial categories and three overarching dimensions.

-FINDINGS: The analysis extracted 11 axial categories categorized into three dimensions: physical and infrastructural, social and institutional, and technological and policy-related.
-These findings were structured around three strategic axes: physical and infrastructural retrofitting, the enhancement of education and early warning systems, and the strengthening of social and institutional capital.
-The proposed strategic model emphasizes the integration of physical, social, and technological interventions, alongside the reinforcement of institutional and financial mechanisms, to facilitate sustainable risk reduction and enhance resilience in dilapidated urban areas.
+FINDINGS: The findings revealed 11 axial categories grouped into three main dimensions: a) physical and infrastructural, b) social and institutional, and c) technological and policy-related.
+These categories were further structured into three strategic axes: physical and infrastructural retrofitting, enhancement of education and early warning systems, and strengthening of social and institutional capital.
+The proposed strategic model emphasizes the integration of physical, social, and technological interventions, alongside the reinforcement of institutional and financial mechanisms, to achieve sustainable risk reduction and improve resilience in dilapidated urban areas.

-CONCLUSION: According to the results, effective vulnerability reduction in dilapidated urban fabrics requires an integrated, cross-sectoral, and participatory approach.
-Document analysis reveals that the interplay between high-risk spatial factors, infrastructural weaknesses, and institutional inefficiencies forms the core of vulnerability in these contexts.
-Furthermore, the integration of modern technologies—such as Geographic Information System (GIS), Artificial Intelligence (AI), and nature-based solutions—coupled with supportive housing policies, is decisive for enhancing long-term urban resilience.
+CONCLUSION: The results indicate that effective reduction of vulnerability in dilapidated urban fabrics requires an integrated, cross-sectoral, and participatory approach.
+The analysis highlights that the interaction between high-risk spatial conditions, infrastructural deficiencies, and institutional inefficiencies constitutes the core drivers of vulnerability in these contexts.
+Furthermore, the adoption of advanced technologies—such as Geographic Information Systems (GIS), Artificial Intelligence (AI), and nature-based solutions—combined with supportive housing policies, plays a critical role in enhancing long-term urban resilience.

 Article Type: Research article | Subject: Environmental disasters